FOURTH SPACES

 1

-📱A mobile app that would allow casual users to discover pop-ups in a more informal setting
+📱A mobile app that allows casual users to discover pop-ups in a more informal setting

 2

-🖥️ A desktop website that would allow pop-up planners and storefront owners complete administrative tasks with event and store set-up
+🖥️ A desktop website that allows planners and storefront owners complete administrative tasks for event & store set-up

 I primarily focused on the mobile app!